European Parliament elections: What’s at stake in the world’s biggest multi-country vote - KESQ

 It is expected that the EPP and S&D centrist coalition will largely hold.

-However, it is also expected that ECR and ID will make modest gains that result in more seats and more influence in the next parliament.
+However, it is also expected that ECR and ID will make significant gains that result in more power in the next parliament.

 The two hard-right parties have not said they will work together and the leaderships of the two groups are known to dislike each other.
 Giorgia Meloni, the Italian prime minister and president of the ECR bloc, has an eye on working with the mainstream right at an EU level, for instance.